What is Urinary Incontinence?

 Functional incontinence – a physical problem keeps the person from making it to the restroom quickly enough

 Total incontinence – continuous urinary leakage and total loss of control

 Can incontinence be treated?

-Relief is typically experienced within 1-2 weeks following the O-Shot®, and improvement continues over several weeks.
+Relief is typically experienced within 1-2 weeks following the O-Shot ®, and improvement continues over several weeks.
 Many patients have even had success resulting in reduced or eliminated need for medications used for treatment for urinary incontinence.
-Some have reported that they have completely stopped leaking urine after the O-Shot®.
+Some have reported that they have completely stopped leaking urine after the O-Shot ®.

-Is the O-Shot® right for me?
+Are these treatments right for me?